 Picture this: you are having a vivid dream that feels real, you know it’s a dream, and you are controlling everything that happens.
 This ability to have conscious awareness when you’re dreaming is exactly what lucid dreaming is.

 Lucid dreaming is sometimes described as that sweet spot between reality and fantasy.
 This is what makes it so powerful and intriguing.
-These dreams are trending and many people recently seeking the advice of dream experts, the concept has been around for many years.

 The history of lucid dreaming goes as far back as the eighth century when Tibetan Buddhists used a style of dream yoga to tap into the power of lucid dreaming.
 The Tibetan Buddhists of this era believed that the lucid dream state is the highest level of conscious awareness one can achieve.

-Other notable pivotal in the study and practice of these dreams include Marquis d'Hervey de Saint-Denys 1867 book ‘Dreams and the Ways to Direct Them: Practical Observations’ and Dutch psychiatrist Frederik van Eeden’s 1913 book ‘A Study Of Dreams.’
+Other notable pivotal events in the study and practice of these dreams include Marquis d'Hervey de Saint-Denys 1867 book ‘Dreams and the Ways to Direct Them: Practical Observations’ and Dutch psychiatrist Frederik van Eeden’s 1913 book ‘A Study Of Dreams.’

 Early dream research identifies lucid dreaming as one of the best ways to increase self-awareness.
 It can help people identify what makes them unique in the world, and how to harness this to live a happier and healthier life.
 By now, you’re wondering if you can lucid dream - we’ve got some tips for you below.

 So how do you differentiate between normal dreaming and dreams that become lucid?
 Dream lucidity is a skill, one that can be developed over time as long as you have the right techniques for the job.

 Modern science suggests you can learn the art of lucid dreaming and reap the many benefits that come with it.
 The key trick to get these dreams right is to understand how your sleep cycle works.
 Here are a few things you can try: